 Click Here for trainer bio and contact info for TJ Clibborn.

 Sochi is a 2006 POA (Shetland Pony x Appaloosa) mare who stands approximately 13hh.
 She originally came to MHARF from a February 2014 Wadena County humane case.
 Sochi was pregnant at intake and her colt Ivan was born in May of 2014.
 She was adopted but her adopter now regretfully had to return her.
-Sochi is broke to ride but she has not been ridden much recently and needs some refresher training.
-She is also blind in one eye due to an old injury.
-We will have more info posted on Sochi when we have her training level assessed!
+Sochi is broke to ride and this past spring has had some refresher training, including a clinic and some trail riding.
+She is not suitable for a beginner but would be great for a confident youth or small adult.
+She is also blind in one eye due to an old injury